pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 End of assembler dump.
 ```

-in case if you don't know `mov` works by saying the value on the left = the value on the right, so in this case
+in case if you don't know `mov` works by my taking the value on the right, and saving it to the variable on the left, so in this case
 `0x00000000004005d6 <+15>:	mov    edi,0x40068e` the register edi is pointing to whatever value is stored at `0x40068e`

 And if we check gdb to see what that value is: